MisbaAnjumR/shopping_analysis/README.md

 # Customer Behavior Analysis

 This project analyzes a dataset containing customer shopping behavior to generate insights on purchasing patterns, customer demographics, and product trends.
-It uses Python, SQL, and Power BI for end-to-end data processing and visualization.
+It uses Python, Pandas and  SQL Litefor end-to-end data processing and visualization.

 ## Project Structure